mutant-city/aws-default-changer/README.md

 Notes:
   * Backup your config and credentials files!
   * This must be put into the .aws folder
-  * Has only been tested with python3.7
+  * Has only been tested with python3.7(but theoretically should work with 3+ python)
   * Add this to path/make an alias for system-wide usage!